DoctorWkt/alic/docs/overview.md

 There are four flavours of `foreach` loops which are essentially syntactic sugar versions of `for` loops.

-The first is to iterate over array elements:
+The first flavour is to iterate over array elements:

 ```
   int32 list[5]= { 1, 2, 3, 4, 7 };